LaunchCode-Education-Archived/skills-back-end-csharp/videos/intro-to-mvc-routes/README.md

   * URL segments
 * Redirecting

 Be sure to code along with the video!
-The notes to videos only include highlights of the code that is featured in each video.
+The notes below only include highlights of the code that is featured in each video.

 <aside class="aside-note" markdown="1">
 Note that around minute 14 and minute 25 of the video we refer to "controllers" when we actually mean "action methods".